lushihui51/MockBitly/README.md

 # MockBitly
-A URL shortening system and a link management system, inspired by Bitly
+A URL shortening system and a link management system, inspired by Bitly.